-The method used to compute quarterly employment estimates is based on the employment levels derived from the annual estimates produced by INSEE.
+The method used to compute quarterly employment estimates is based on the employment levels derived from INSEE's annual estimates.
 Quarterly growth rates are applied to these reference employment levels.
-When new annual estimates are available, the quarterly estimates are revised accordingly.
-Indeed, the annual estimates are more reliable because they benefit from a longer data processing time and are the subject of a more in-depth expertise.
+When new annual estimates become available, the quarterly estimates are revised accordingly.
+Indeed, the annual estimates are more reliable because they benefit from a more in-depth expertise and a complete treatment of multi-activity.

 Since the results of 2007, the definitive annual employment estimates are based on the localised employment estimates system (Estel), which summarises several administrative sources.
-These localised estimates are based, in part, on the annual declarations of social data (DADS) for employees (private sector, civil service and workers employed by private individuals) and in part on the database on self-employed, built from ACOSS and MSA data.
+They are based, in part, on the social declarations for employees (private sector, civil service and private individuals employees) and in part on the database on self-employed, built from ACOSS and MSA data.
 Over the period for which the Estel data are not yet available (the last year or the two last years), provisional annual estimates are computed from other administrative sources available more quickly, most of them already used in the quarterly estimates.